Dr Fern Terris-Prestholt

 Seminar leader: Introduction to health economics

 Guest lectures on economic evaluation of reproductive health / HIV interventions on a range of courses both within and outside of LSHTM.

 Fern would welcome PhD students with a foundation in economics with an interest in the demand for HIV prevention, using methods such as discrete choice experiments or behavioural economics approaches.

 Fern's work focuses on the the economics of new technology introduction for the prevention, diagnosis and treatment of HIV and related conditions (such as STIs), primarily in low and middle income countries.
 Her PhD studied the determinants of women's demand for barrier methods for HIV prevention in South Africa.

-- She lead economist in OPTIONS, supporting the introduction of new ARV based HIV prevention products for women.
+- She is lead economist on OPTIONS, supporting the introduction of new ARV based HIV prevention products for women.

-- Using crowdsourcing to develop campaigns to stimulate demand for HIV testing among MSM in Chinaing
+- Using crowdsourcing to develop campaigns to stimulate demand for HIV testing among MSM in China.

 - Stimulating demand for Voluntary Medical Male Circumcision in Tanzania: using discrete choice experiments to inform intervention design

-- ARV-based Prevention: We modelled the cost-effectiveness of Pre-exposure Profylaxis, Treatment as Prevention, and potential future products, in Nigeria.
+- ARV-based Prevention: We modelled the cost-effectiveness of Pre-exposure prophylaxis, treatment as prevention, and potential future products, in Nigeria.
 It was part of an international collaboration coordinated by Georgetown University and funded by Gates.
 Other mathematical modellers and economists were working in Kenya and South Africa.

 - Assessing Youth Preferences for Integrated Mobile HIV and Family Planning Services in Rural Malawi: This project aimed to inform the roll out of youth targeted mobile reproductive and sexual health services provided by the Family Planning Association of Malawi.
 It was a 5 year project that is finishing this year (2013).